KeepingBeat415/AWS-cloud-learning-path/CLF-C02/CLF-C02-1.md

 - They just deploy... functions !
 - Initially...
 Serverless == FaaS (Function as a Service)
 - Serverless was pioneered by AWS Lambda but now also includes anything that’s managed: “databases, messaging, storage, etc.”
-- Ser verless does not mean there are no ser vers...it means you just don’t manage / provision / see them
+- Serverless does not mean there are no ser vers...it means you just don’t manage / provision / see them

+AWS Lambda

+- Amazon EC2

+  - Virtual Servers in the Cloud
+  - Limited by RAM and CPU
+  - Continuously running
+  - Scaling means intervention to add / remove servers

+- Amazon Lambda
+  - Virtual functions – no servers to manage!
+  - Limited by time - shor t executions
+  - Run on-demand
+  - Scaling is automated!